Remuneration policy in Glunz & Jensen

 Glunz & Jensen's Executive Management is employed on a contractual basis and an annual assessment of the terms of the contracts is made, including remuneration.

 The Executive members' total salary package is sought by the Board of Directors, based on market practice and at a level that enables Glunz & Jensen to attract and retain competent Executive Management.
 The Executive Management's remuneration consists of a fixed salary and pension, as well as a free car and telephone, and the Executive Management has the opportunity to receive variable salary shares in the form of bonuses.
-The Executive Management usually has a notice period of 36 months.
+The Executive Management usually has a notice period of 3 to 6 months.

 The remuneration of members of the Executive Management from internal board positions is set off in the salary.